Texas Sales Tax Guide 2025: Rates and Rules

 Can I get an extension on filing my Texas sales tax return?

-No, you cannot ask for an extension in Texas unless a disaster has been declared in your business area.
+No, you cannot ask for an extension on filing your sales returns unless a disaster has been declared in your business area.

 Can I amend a Texas sales tax return?

-For sales tax filing and appeals in Texas, you would be required to contact:
+For sales tax filing and appeals in Texas, you may contact:

 About the author